strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 If the `Kafka` custom resource has the `inter.broker.protocol.version` and `log.message.format.version` parameters set in the `spec.kafka.config` section, and because they are not supported in KRaft, the operator reports warnings into the status (see `WARNINGS` column).
 The user has to remove the parameters at the end of the process causing an additional rolling of the nodes.

+Once the metadata state is in `KRaftPostMigration` state, you have two options how you can continue:

+* [finalize the migration](#migration-finalization) to have a full KRaft cluster.
+* [rollback the process](#rollback-to-zookeeper) to keep using ZooKeeper.

 #### Migration finalization

 At this point, the user can finalize the migration by changing the `strimzi.io/kraft` annotation to `enabled`.